DevOpsWithAlii/Git-for-devops/README.md

 # clone via ssh
-1st- generate ssh-key, so do  [cd .ssh= then ssh-keygen, then enter]
+1st- generate ssh-key, so do  [cd .ssh= then ssh-keygen, then enter] 2nd do ls {you will see id948(it is private key) id_8879.pub ...like that}
+3rd cat id_8879.pub and copy the public key then, [go github settings into ssh and gpc keys Enter, then new ssh key fill tital and paste publick key ,,paste here]

 # Create new files
 touch nibba.txt nibbi.txt